 Current Research

 At the Center for Social Policy, it is our goal to provide research that can help inform public policy making and program improvement.
-For our most current up-to-date research specific to COVID-19, please visit our COVID-19 page.
 Below is a list of the most current and up-to-date research and publications by Center for Social Policy and our partners:

-The Economic Challenges and Public Benefit Utilization of New Mexicans 50 years and Older - NEW (February 2023)
+The Economic Challenges and Public Benefit Utilization of New Mexicans 50 years and Older (February 2023)

 This landscape analysis examines the economic challenges facing New Mexicans 50+ as a result of the COVID-19 pandemic.
 The research also looks at how New Mexicans 50 years and older utilized public benefit programs during this time, including any obstacles they may have faced in accessing those programs.